Nobuyo Ōyama: Career

 Following high school, Ōyama entered the Haiyuza Training School as a member of the seventh batch, but her father, who was against these plans, told her, "If you want to be an actor, get out!", so she ran away from home and started living alone.
-She quickly realized that she would be unable to survive solely on the money that was sent to her from her supportive older brother, so she tried various part-time jobs in order to earn money for living.
+She quickly realized that she would be unable to survive solely on the money that was sent to her from her supportive older brother, so she tried various part-time jobs to earn money for living.
 Her classmates there included Kumi Mizuno, Shigeru Tsuyuguchi, Hisashi Igawa, Manabu Yamamoto, Shigeyoshi Fujioka, and Kunie Tanaka.

 She made her debut in the NHK drama Kono Hitomi in 1956.
 She began her acting career while in the training school, and after graduating in 1957, she joined the theater company Shinjinkai.

-When Ōyama started her career, she received praise as "a funny kid" and "a comedian with a background in modern theater," and appeared in many dramas and comedy shows.
+When Ōyama started her career, she received praise as "a funny kid" and "a comedian with a background in modern theater", and appeared in many dramas and comedy shows.
 She began her voice acting career after a friend noticed her unique husky voice and told her that her voice suited young male roles.
-Her official voice acting debut was in the Japanese dub of Lassie, which aired in September 1957.
+Her voice acting debut was in the Japanese dub of Lassie, which aired in September 1957.

-In 1960, Ōyama voiced the character Boo in the Japanese puppet show Boo-Hoo-Woo, which led to an increase in voice work.
+In 1960, Ōyama voiced the character Boo in the Japanese puppet show Boo Foo Woo, which led to an increase in voice work.

 In 1965, Ōyama made her debut as a lead voice actor in the television anime Hustle Punch, where she voiced the character Hustle.
 After that, she then starred in several anime productions such as Harris no Kaze and Invincible Super Man Zambot 3.

 She was affiliated with Tokyo Pro, Gekidan Deku, Takamatsu Riyuko Office, and Aoni Production.

-In late 1978, she was cast as the voice of the titular character in the Doraemon anime series, which premiered on TV Asahi one year later.
-It became her most popular role and her signature work.
+In late 1978, she was officially cast as the voice of the titular character in the Doraemon anime series, which premiered on TV Asahi the next year.
+It became her most popular work.

 She also became active in a wide range of fields other than voice acting, such as working as a TV personality and publishing books as a cooking expert.

 In 1980, sales of Doraemon-related records performed by Ōyama, including the EP Doraemon Ondo, exceeded over one million copies, which earned her an awarded Gold Disc from Nippon Columbia.

-In July 2001, she was diagnosed with colon cancer and was hospitalized for a long time, causing her to take time off from all work except for Doraemon, as she decided to continue recording episodes during her treatment after she took her physical condition into consideration.
+In 2001, Ōyama was diagnosed with colon cancer and was hospitalized for a long time, causing her to take time off from all work except for Doraemon, as she decided to continue recording episodes during her treatment after she took her physical condition into consideration.
 However, the hospitalization led to her decision to retire from the role of Doraemon.
-At first, she continued at the persuasion of the anime's staff, but after long-term discussions, officially left the Doraemon franchise along with the other cast members in March 2005, after 26 years.
+At first, she continued on at the persuasion of the anime's staff, but after long-term discussions, officially left the franchise along the other cast members in March 2005 after 26 years.